 Even with new algorithms and processing power, machine identities will still have a strong role in protecting quantum computing.
 Now, I have this public key infrastructure, the Certificate Authority, that we use for protecting and identifying and authenticating users in my environment.
 Machine identities are impacting and being used by so many different systems in my environment.
 I need to start thinking about that IT migration problem and solve it to make sure my systems are ready today for quantum developments.

 - Prepare for authenticated software and firmware updates

 We will still need to authenticate machines in a post-quantum world.
 For example, my vehicle that might be getting software updates over the air is relying upon a root of trust, which I know needs to be protected in order for my software update to be authenticated.
 If I'm a car manufacturer, or I'm an OS provider who is relying on a root of trust within a computer system, I should start thinking today about how I protect myself from the quantum threat so that my over-the-air software updates can’t be spoofed by an adversary.

 As you can see, if you have not started already, it’s time to get planning!
-At ISARA, we have been working to bring the tools and the knowledge needed to face new quantum risks.
-This summer, we announced a cryptographic management platform that reveals your blind spots and most importantly, equips you to take action.
-Additionally, we have collaborated with Venafi and Crypto4A through the Machine Identity Management Development Fund to build integrations with the Venafi Trust Protection Platform to enable a quantum-safe solution that you can start using today.
+While I was at ISARA, we worked to bring the tools and the knowledge needed to face new quantum risks.
+One of the projects that I'm particularly proud of was a cryptographic management platform that reveals your blind spots and most importantly, equips you to take action.
+Additionally, ISARA collaborated with Venafi and Crypto4A through the Machine Identity Management Development Fund to build integrations with the Venafi Control Plane for Machine Identities to enable a quantum-safe solution that you can start using today.

-Learn more about our quantum-ready integrations on the Venafi Marketplace.
+Learn more about quantum-ready integrations on the Venafi Marketplace.

 (This post has been updated.
 It was originally published on September 15, 2021.)